Denulion/cat_cafe/README.md

 		}
 	-DELETE http://localhost:8080/api/reservations/{reservationId} - will cancel a reservation (if exists by id) -GET http://localhost:8080/api/adoptions/approved - will show all approved adoptions

+###Credits###
+This project was developed by Andrej Titkov as part of a learning and development exercise in Java and Spring Boot.

+Special thanks to my teacher Julius Zabulenas